sangho1130/DnD/README.md

     └── peaks.bed
 ```

-Now, D&D edits can be loaded in R using mtx.
+Now, D&D edits can be loaded in R using mtx and fragments file.
 For example,

 ```
 require(magrittr)